Steve Smith (cricketer): Tri-Series in Zimbabwe and the UAE 2014

 Transitioning into the Test series saw Australia's continued failure against reverse swing and spin in the subcontinent.
 In the warm-up match against Pakistan A in Sharjah, Australia lost by 153 runs where Smith made 58 but retired out.
 In the first Test in Dubai, Smith made 22 runs in the first innings and 55 runs in the second innings but collectively lost the Test match by 221 runs.
 In the second Test, Smith made a duck and 97 runs but Australia's woes against spin continued as Australia lost by 356 runs.
-In the series he made 174 runs at an average of 43.5 runs.
+In the series he made 174 runs at an average of 43.5.

 South Africa and India in Australia 2014–15

 Arriving back from the subcontinent following their 2–0 Test defeat against Pakistan.
 Smith played in the series against South Africa where Australia defeated South Africa 4–1 in the ODI Series.
-He missed the first match due to selectors picking Shane Watson over Smith but later joined the remainder of the games due to Michael Clarke's hamstring injury.
+He missed the first match due to selectors picking Shane Watson instead but later joined the remainder of the games due to Michael Clarke's hamstring injury.
 In his first match in Perth he registered 10 runs but in the following games he made 73*, 104 and 67 runs.
 His hundred in the 4th ODI at the MCG was Smith's first on Australian soil.
 Smith scored 254 runs at an average of 84.66, the highest Australian total in the series and consequently receiving the man of the series award.

-India arrived in Australia to play the Border-Gavaskar Test match series and a tri-series ODI competition with England.
+India arrived in Australia to play the Border–Gavaskar Test match series and a tri-series ODI competition with England.
 The first Test was scheduled to begin on 4 December in Brisbane, but was later postponed because of the death of Phillip Hughes.
 The first Test was later rescheduled to the Adelaide Oval on 9 December and Brisbane would be hosting the second Test on 17 December.
 In the first Test match in Adelaide, the Australian players wore Hughes' Test cap number 408 on their playing shirts for the match as well as black armbands in honour of their former teammate.
-In the first Test match in Adelaide, Smith scored 162* from 298 balls in the first and made 52* in the second innings, defeating India by 48 runs into day five.
+In the first Test match in Adelaide, Smith scored 162* from 298 balls in the first and made 52* in the second innings, defeating India by 48 runs on day five.
 This also marked Steve Smith's first Test century against India and at the Adelaide Oval.

 On 15 December, Smith was named Australia's new vice-captain and following an injury to Michael Clarke, he was appointed stand-in skipper against India with Brad Haddin as his deputy.
 He made his captaincy debut for Australia in the Second Test match against India at the Gabba.